 What does that mean for us?
 You guessed it.
 Increased revenue.
 Making good on our money back guarantee (thankfully this is a rare occurrence!) helps establish goodwill, too.

-As an added bonus, it inspires confidence in our staff and customers that we believe in our program enough to bet tuition on our student’s happiness.
+As an added bonus, this money back guarantee inspires confidence in our staff and customers.
+It shows that we believe in our program enough to bet tuition on our student’s happiness.

 3. Price your services courageously with a minimum 3 percent annual price adjustment